prestodb/presto/README.md

 ## Requirements

 * Mac OS X or Linux
-* Java 8 Update 151 or higher (8u151+), 64-bit.
+* Java 11, 64-bit.
 Both Oracle JDK and OpenJDK are supported.
 * Maven 3.3.9+ (for building)
 * Python 2.4+ (for running with the launcher script)